Switzerland schengen visa 🇨🇭

 Hotel reservation(s) in Switzerland for the duration of your visit.
 Embassy recommends not to purchase tickets until visa is approved.
 Don’t risk your money, time and effort by buying actual tickets.
 Get hotel bookings for any city in the world within minutes for visa purposes.

 No one has added any tips.
 Do you want to help?

-Do north korean citizens need a visa to go to Uganda?
+Do north korean citizens need a visa to go to Switzerland?

-No, visa is not required for North Korean citizens.
-You can get visa details, documents required, official website and other details for Uganda visa but if you still have question which are unanswered then you can discuss with the community
+Yes, visa is required for North Korean citizens.
+You can get visa details, documents required, official website and other details for Switzerland visa but if you still have question which are unanswered then you can discuss with the community

 Frequently Asked Questions

-North Korean citizens can get a visa on arrival for travelling to Uganda.
+North Korean citizens need a visa for travelling to Switzerland.